Haddox/prot_stab_analysis_pipeline/README.md

 The notebook [`template_notebook.ipynb`](template_notebook.ipynb) is a template for carrying out the above pipeline for computing stability scores starting from experimental data from the UW BIOFAB uploaded to TACC.
 See the instructions in the notebook for further details.

+I ran the above notebook on TACC.
+To do so, you will need a TACC account.
+If you do not already have one, you can request one by following the instructions here: https://sd2e.org/accounts/request-access/

+The way I ran this notebook on TACC was by logging onto the Maverick server using the following command:

+    ssh [tacc_user_name]@maverick.tacc.utexas.edu

+and then launching Jupyter using the arguments

+    module use /work/03076/gzynda/public/apps/modulefiles
+    module load singularity-sd2e
+    submit_notebook

+The last argument should prompt you to enter your email address.
+After doing so, you should receive an email.
+Use the URL and the password to launch Jupyter.
+Then change directories into `tacc_work/`, clone this repository, and run the notebook.

 ## An example analysis that reproduces the results from Rocklin et al. from the starting deep-sequencing and FACS data